Small field models with gravitational wave signature supported by CMB data: Inflationary models

-In \cite{BenDayan:2009kv}, a new class of more complicated single small field models of inflation was considered (see also \cite{Hotchkiss:2011gz}) that can predict, contrary to popular wisdom \cite{Lyth:1996im}, an observable GW signal in the CMB (see also \cite{Cicoli:2008gp}.)
+In \cite{BenDayan:2009kv}, a new class of more complicated single small field models of inflation was considered (see also \cite{Hotchkiss:2011gz}) that can predict, contrary to popular wisdom \cite{Lyth:1996im,Martin:2013tda}, an observable GW signal in the CMB (see also \cite{Cicoli:2008gp}.)
+The notion that observable signal GW precludes small field models partly stems from \cite{Martin:2013tda} and similar analyses that study monomial potential models as small field models.
 The spectral index, its running, the tensor to scalar ratio and the number of e-folds were claimed to cover all the parameter space currently allowed by cosmological observations.
-The main feature of these models is that the high value of $r$ is accompanied by a relatively strong scale dependent of the resulting power spectrum.
+The main feature of these models is that the high value of $r$ is accompanied by a relatively strong scale dependence of the resulting power spectrum.
 Another unique feature of models in this class is their ability to predict, again contrary to popular wisdom \cite{Easther:2006tv}, a negative spectral index running.
 The single observable consequence that seems common to all single field models is the negligible amount of non-gaussianity.
+In \cite{Lesgourgues:2007gp} the inflationary potential was Taylor-expanded up to order $4$.
+The approach applied in \cite{Lesgourgues:2007gp} is similar, however it seems only potentials that are monotonic in the entire CMB window were considered.

-The current work aims to validate the predictions of this class of models by a systematic numerical analysis, thus providing a viable alternative to the large field-high $r$ option.
-We extend the analysis of \cite{BenDayan:2009kv} in preparation for a future detailed comparison of the models to data.
-We do this in order to simplify the parametrization of the potential and facilitate a comprehensive numerical study.
+The current work yields corrected predictions of this class of models by a systematic high-precision analysis, thus providing a viable alternative to the large field-high $r$ option.
+The analysis of \cite{BenDayan:2009kv} is extended, in preparation for a future detailed comparison of the models to data.
+This is done in order to simplify the parametrization of the potential and facilitate a comprehensive numerical study.